electron/electron/docs/api/download-item.md

 #### `downloadItem.setSaveDialogOptions(options)`

-* `options` Object - Set the save file dialog options.
+* `options` SaveDialogOptions - Set the save file dialog options.
 This object has the same properties as the `options` parameter of [`dialog.showSaveDialog()`](dialog.md).

 This API allows the user to set custom options for the save dialog that opens